Kotlin/KEEP/proposals/call-explanation.md

 ### Expression Types

 In the future, more `Expression` subclasses may be added to cover more use cases.
-For example, a `StringTemplateExpression` could be introduced to help describe a templated String and each of the arguments provided.
+For example, a `StringTemplateExpression` could be introduced to help describe String concatenation and each of the arguments provided.
 As libraries start adopting this compiler-plugin, we hope use case ideas will be reported via YouTrack.

-### Local Variables
+### Explanation Types

-[//]: # (TODO should we even have this section? seems like it might imply this will happen... which it may not?)

-We are exploring addition types of `Explanation`, including explanations of local variables.
+We are exploring additional types of `Explanation`, including explanations of local variables.
 The initializer of a local variable can be explained just like function call arguments are explained.
 This would allow including the explanation of local variables along with a `CallExplanation`, enriching the data about the call-site.

 There are a number of concerns with this idea: